GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 !!!
 Warning:
     To deploy an authentication flow like the one above, some configuration steps are required.
 Important tasks include enabling passport endpoints, creating OAuth clients at social sites you want to support, and supply strategies parameters to determine behaviour.

-## Supported external providers
+## Supported social login providers

-Out of the box, Passport in Gluu Server 3.1.4 supports the following social sites:
+Gluu Server 3.1.4 includes authentication strategies to support social login at the following sites:

 - Dropbox
 - Facebook